gruninger/colore/ontologies/most/README.md

 Notes
 ================================================
 - This ontology is currently a work in progress.
-- Common functional groups have been axiomatized in the ontology.
+- Common functional groups have been axiomatized in the ontology (see [functional groups](http://colore.oor.net/most/definitions)).
 - A few molecules have been axiomatized in [most_molecules](https://github.com/gruninger/colore/blob/master/ontologies/most/definitions/most_molecules.clif) for demonstration purposes.

 Verification of the Ontology